NotAcol/dotfiles/README.md

 ## Scripts

+- flags.sh
+>> makes two flag files in pwd which you can "clang++ $(<flags) [cpp file in current dir]" cause fuck make

+- analyse.sh [file in current dir]
+> Perf record and perf records executable, can "perf anotate -M intel" after as well

+- monitor.sh [cpp file in current dir]
 > Monitors a file for changes and outputs assembly

-- monitor [cpp file in current dir]
+- disassemble.sh [file in current dir]
 > Disassembles and prints syntax highlighted assembly with bat
-- disassemble [file in current dir]